 No matter how much you spend, if you simply install the first set of coilovers that you like the look of, without considering their specifications and your intended use, you might just end up dissatisfied with your purchase.

-Street and Track Cars
+Coilovers Street and Track Cars

 People who drive their cars to the track can really use the extra adjustability to switch between different handling profiles.

 Enthusiasts with dedicated track cars prefer high-end coilovers that focus on durability, heat management, and race-ready valving with a digressive or regressive damping curve.
-These coilovers cost thousands of dollars, but they’re well worth it — especially it if you’re serious about shaving seconds off your lap times.
+These cost thousands of dollars, but they’re well worth it — especially it if you’re serious about shaving seconds off your lap times.

-On the other hand, people who daily drive their cars and engage in spirited driving every so often are better off with less expensive midrange coilovers.
-These aren’t as advanced as their race-focused counterparts, but they’re well made.
+On the other hand, people who daily drive their cars and engage in spirited driving every so often are better off with less-expensive midrange coilovers.

-They offer all the benefits that come from having a lower center of gravity and performance-focused adjustable suspension, while offering some degree of ride comfort.
+These aren’t as advanced as their race-focused counterparts, but they’re well made and get the job done.
+You still get all the benefits that come from having a lower center of gravity and performance-focused adjustable suspension, while offering some degree of ride comfort, depending on the chosen spring rate.

 They’re also a great option if you simply want a cheap set of coils that you can throw on to your 2nd or 3rd project car.
 From a quality perspective, they’ll definitely get you there, but don’t expect precision and great craftsmanship.